Jump to Section

 After an alcoholic has completed a program of detox, he or she can begin to heal from the psychological elements associated with the alcohol addiction.
 This may involve cognitive behavioral therapy, psychological counseling, individual and group counseling, support groups and other forms of treatment.

 If you or someone you love is addicted to alcohol, it’s important to seek professional treatment right away.
 Even strong willed individuals with the greatest intentions to cut back their drinking can find it difficult or downright impossible to quit without professional help.
-Call 800-836-4134 to talk with a treatment specialist who understands what you’re going through and can help you into a treatment program that will provide recovery solutions that fit your needs.
+Call 800-836-4134 Who Answers? to talk with a treatment specialist who understands what you’re going through and can help you into a treatment program that will provide recovery solutions that fit your needs.

 Post-detox alcohol addiction treatment will include: